soularis999/rssToTwitter/README.md

 Besides the evn variables you also need to setup the config.
 Example of config is provided - twConfig.cfg

 Example to run the app
-python processRss -d -s ~/.twStore <config files>
+python -m process_rss -d -s ~/.twStore <config files>

 possible params
 <config files>:list of comma seperated path to config files.
 The files are read in sequence so can override each other
--h, --help Help
+-a, --aws [Optional]: The optional flag that indicates that the storage will be saved to AWS S3 disk -h, --help Help
--d, --dryRun [optional]: if you want to just see the items read but not published to twitter -t, --type [optional]: type of store to use 0 - local file based, 1 - aws s3 implementation -v, --verbose: verbose output
+-d, --dryRun [optional]: if you want to just see the items read but not published to twitter -v, --verbose: verbose output